django-cms/django-cms/docs/getting_started/plugin_reference.rst

 Displays a link to an arbitrary URL or to a page.
 If a page is moved the URL will still be correct.

-For installation be sure to have the following in the :setting:`INSTALLED_APPS` setting in your project's ``settings.py`` file::
+For installation be sure to have the following in the :setting:`django:INSTALLED_APPS` setting in your project's ``settings.py`` file::

     INSTALLED_APPS = (